 The initial phase of the XSP was very flexible for participants, providing them nearly complete freedom to choose hours of availability.
-While reasonable to test the construct, it did reduce the chance that participants would be available coincident with actual excess-supply need.
-For the XSP to expand into an at-scale program, it is critical to ensure there is availability of participation across a broad range of hours.
+While reasonable to test the construct, it did reduce the chance that participant availability would be coincident with actual excess-supply need.
+For the

+XSP to expand into an at-scale program, it is critical to ensure there is availability of participation across a broad range of hours.
 There are several ways this might be accomplished: